Combining Periodic and Sliding Windows

 - Standard Deviation

-In relational databases aggregation for specific periods such as one minute, one hour, one day, one month, and one year can be easily computed with
+In relational databases aggregation for specific periods such as one minute, one hour, one day, one month, and one year can be computed via the

 GROUP BY function by formatting a timestamp with a truncated datetime pattern.
 Any other period is more difficult to implement and the query often involves database-specific syntax and nested queries.